Logius-standaarden/NL-GOV-profile-for-CloudEvents/docs/GOV-NL-profile-for-CloudEvents/Context Attributes.md

 **CloudEvents-NL**

-Two of the extension attributes included by CloudEvents are included as optional attributes in the CloudEvents-NL profile.
+- Two of the extension attributes included by CloudEvents ('dataref' and 'sequence') are included as optional attributes in the CloudEvents-NL profile because it is foreseen that there is often a need to use these attributes.
+- Extension attributes should be kept minimal to ensure the CloudEvent can be properly serialized and transported (e.g. when using HTTP-headers most HTTP servers will reject requests with excessive HTTP header data).

 #### dataref

 - Type: `URI-reference`